View this document as: a single page | multiple pages.

 Blinding in Proxied Federation

 While some proxy structures — typically those that exist primarily to simplify integration — may not offer additional subscriber privacy protection, others offer varying levels of privacy to the subscriber through a range of blinding technologies.
-Privacy policies may dictate appropriate use of the subscriber attributes and authentication transaction data (e.g., identities of the ultimate IdP and RP) by the IdP, RP, and the federation proxy.
+Privacy policies may dictate the appropriate use of subscriber attributes and authentication transaction data (e.g., identities of the ultimate IdP and RP) by the IdP, RP, and the federation proxy.

-Table 4.
-Proxy Characteristics
+Table 5.
+Proxy characteristics

-Non-Blinding Proxy with Attributes Yes Yes Yes Yes
+Non-Blinding Proxy With Attributes Yes Yes Yes Yes

 Non-Blinding Proxy Yes Yes Yes N/A

-Double Blind Proxy with Attributes No No Yes Yes
+Double Blind Proxy With Attributes No No Yes Yes

 Double Blind Proxy No No Yes N/A

-Triple Blind Proxy with or without Attributes No No No No
+Triple Blind Proxy With or Without Attributes No No No No